What is geotechnical engineering? Key terms, applications and survey type

 Triaxial testing

-This type of test is used to determine the mechanical properties soil, rock or granular material.
+This type of test is used to determine the mechanical properties of soil, rock, or granular material.
 The aim of a triaxial test is to establish the shear strength of a sample by replicating the in-situ stresses it would experience in the ground where it was taken from.
 This is achieved by applying a confining stress to the sample.
 The cylindrical sample is enclosed within a rubber membrane and placed in a water filed cell.
 The water is pressurised to replicate the stress conditions underground, while a vertical load is applied to shear the sample.
 Sample size usually ranges from 38mm to 100mm diameter but for bigger aggregate particles a larger sample is required.
-Tensar uses a sample size of 500mm diameter when testing soil stabilised with Tensar geogrid to obtain meaningful data.
+Tensar uses a sample size of 500mm diameter when testing soil stabilised with Tensar triax geogrid to obtain meaningful data.

 Head over to our guide on triaxial tests to learn more.